 You may report violations to the University, to campus safety, to law enforcement, to just one, all, or any combination, or none.
 We encourage survivors to report what you have experienced to law enforcement and to participate in the University's internal review process, but you are not obligated to do so.
 There are resources, support, and protective measures available to you even if you decide not to participate in University or law enforcement processes.
-Any individual who reports a case of sexual assault, dating violence, domestic violence, or stalking, whether the offense occurred on or off campus, will be provided with a written explanation of their rights and options under the University's Equity Grievance Policy.
+Any individual who reports a case of sexual assault, dating violence, domestic violence, or stalking, whether the offense occurred on or off campus, will be provided with a written explanation of their rights and options under the University's Student Non-discrimination, Anti-Harassment, and Sexual Misconduct Policy.